gooseproject/skein/README.rst

     positional arguments:
       path        path to srpm.
 If dir given, will import all srpms

-    optional arguments:
-      -h, --help  show this help message and exit

 The import performs several actions on each srpm:

 * The srpm is installed into a temporary directory